opsecfreak/Web-Data-Intelligence-Extractor/README.md

 ## How It Works

-1.  **Input**: The user provides a list of "Product Data Source" URLs (e.g., online shops) and "Forum Data Source" URLs.
+1.  **Input**: The user provides a single, unified list of "Data Source" URLs.
+These can be a mix of online shops, forums, manufacturer sites, etc.
 2.  **Prompt Generation**: The application constructs a detailed, task-specific prompt for the Gemini API, instructing it to act as an expert data scraper.
 The prompt specifies the URLs, the required data schema, and the critical cross-referencing steps.
 3.  **AI Analysis**: The Gemini API receives the prompt.
-It programmatically accesses the provided URLs, analyzes their content, extracts the relevant information (products, parts, Q&A), and performs the cross-referencing to link forum mentions to products.
+It programmatically accesses the provided URLs, analyzes their content, intelligently distinguishes between product/part information and Q&A/discussion threads, and extracts the relevant data.
+4.  **Cross-Referencing**: The AI performs the crucial step of linking forum mentions to the products it discovered, enriching the product data with real-world user feedback.
-4.  **Structured Response**: The API returns the meticulously structured data in a JSON format that matches the requested schema.
+5.  **Structured Response**: The API returns the meticulously structured data in a JSON format that matches the requested schema.
-5.  **Validation & Display**: The React application receives the JSON, validates its structure, and then renders it in a user-friendly interface, complete with summary statistics, search, and filtering capabilities.
+6.  **Validation & Display**: The React application receives the JSON, validates its structure, and then renders it in a user-friendly interface, complete with summary statistics, search, and filtering capabilities.

 ## Getting Started